vple/dota-2-notes/_posts/2015-06-28-anti-mage-primer.md

 navigation: articles
 hero-image: http://cdn.dota2notes.com/images/valve/heroes/antimage_full.png
 blurb: >
-  A guide on standard Anti-Mage play that covers farming, split pushing, fighting, and itemization.
+  The fundamentals of standard Anti-Mage play: farming, split pushing, fighting, and itemizing.
 ---

 Anti-Mage is an agility hard carry known for his ability to flash farm.
 When in the hands of a good player Anti-Mage can be quite frustrating to deal with.
 In addition to farming quickly, Anti-Mage can be difficult to gank and is quite strong at split pushing.
 Without proper coordination, a team will find themselves quickly losing their towers and then the game against a solid team with an Anti-Mage.